wzhudev/wz-wireframe-kit/README.md

 ## How to use?
 Download, open, copy, paste and edit!
 That's easy!

+Use `iPhone Mockups` and `Interface Elements` to sketch interfaces .
+Use `Links` to demonstrate relations among the screens.
+And use `Tags` to write interaction guidelines for engineers.

+An example here, a news feed app wireframe:

 ## Offer help!
 Whatever you want, make an issue in the repository and I will try my best to make improvements.
 And welcome to make pull requests!